geoaxis/local-elastic-stack/README.md

 ## Considerations
  - This setup is meant for testing purposes only (to facilitate local development).
 It uses checked in default passwords/tokens on purpose.
 DON'T use those passwords and tokens in production.
 ALternatively comment out the lines that set the passwords/tokens and ECK will generate them for you witin K8s Secrets.
- - This sample uses Elastic enterprise features using ECK [licensce management](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-licensing.html) features.
+ - This sample uses Elastic enterprise features using ECK [license management](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-licensing.html) features.
 Please check the [EULA](https://www.elastic.co/eula) for the 30 day trial this software is distributed under.